mpaluchowski/cycling.paluchowski.com/content/training/planning-routes-in-unfamiliar-territory/index.md

 [OpenStreetMap](https://www.openstreetmap.org/) helps me evaluate road quality.
 The Cycling layer uses solid lines to indicate paved roads, though these also include cobblestones and other uncomfortable materials.
 A road's meta-data often names the specific type of surface, but the accuracy of this information depends, obviously, on whoever entered it.

 To really *see* what the surface looks like, I turn to **Google Street View**.
-Their cars normally don't venture off asphalt, so if a road has coverage, there's a good chance that it's solid.
+Their cars normally don't venture off asphalt, so if a road has Street View coverage, that's a good sign.
 I pick a few points on the road, especially at junctions and away from inhabited areas, check whether it's asphalt, how patched up it is and such.

 {{< google-street-view qs="pb=!4v1569586300368!6m8!1m7!1s0TmgQTOVQpaoRi5JPhV0Ag!2m2!1d51.93445765920654!2d21.037452593863!3f39.56316485742547!4f-2.9488296126383915!5f0.7820865974627469" >}}